WenyuanShao/Research-Projects/AIChessPlayer/README.md

 + The project is using minimax to create an AI chess player.
-The rule is like m tic-tac-toe int a n*n chess board.
+The rule is like m tic-tac-toe in a n*n chess board.

 + The minimax class is dealing with the main portion of the searching algorithm.
 In the early experiments I found the speed of the pure minimax is too slow.
 As a result, I using alpha-beta pruning to reduce the branches of the search tree.